 This is a great Mediterranean-style shrimp dish that's loaded with flavor!
 Simply marinated in olive oil, rosemary, garlic, salt, and pepper, this recipe is a keeper!

 Recipe from Jessica, mom, wife, chef, and travel-obsessed photographer at The Forked Spoon.
 This is a simple and healthy one-bowl meal.
 Grilled shrimp is enjoyed with avocado and a blend of diced veggies.

 Cilantro Lime Shrimp

-Lisa from Cooking with Curls sent us this recipe for Cilantro Lime Shrimp.
-With a combination of oil, cilantro, garlic, lime juice, and zest, cayenne, salt, and pepper, these can be whipped up in under 10 minutes on either the grill or in the oven.
+Lisa from Cooking with Curls marinates her shrimp in a combination of oil, cilantro, garlic, lime juice, zest, cayenne, salt, and pepper before grilling.
+This recipe can be whipped up in under 10 minutes on the grill.

 Grilled Shrimp Skewers with Vegetables